 Friday finally rolled around.
 Orchids Agency continued with its peaceful atmosphere, making everyone uncomfortable–well almost everyone.
-Wallace seemed to be the only one not knowing that their work place was suffering a terrible crisis known as the “nerve-racking wait.”
+Wallace seemed to be the only one not knowing that their workplace was suffering a terrible crisis known as the “nerve-racking wait.”
 The others were waiting patiently for something to happen.
 Anything.
-Anything that could relief them from the insanely quiet atmosphere.
+Anything that could relieve them from the insanely quiet atmosphere.
 Chen Yi–like always–was the first one to speak up as they were one hour away from lunch break.

 “This is it!”
 Chen Yi declared in a powerful voice, standing up at the same time for dramatic effects.
 “I can’t stand it anymore!”

 Cyndi wrinkled her face.
 “What are you doing?”

 “I have to know today or I’m going to explode.”
 He turned to Qiao Qiao’s desk.
 “Qiao, why…” He stopped in mid-sentence because he didn’t know that Qiao Qiao had left again.
 He turned to Cyndi.
 “Where did she go?”